The most dangerous places on earth

 snake island

 Located off the coast of Brazil sits a small island that looks like any other, but this one just so happens to be home to several thousand golden lancehead vipers.
-The island is quite small and very rocky which causes the snakes to bunch up in certain areas were they can be found with over 100 of them per square meter.
+The island is quite small and very rocky which causes the snakes to bunch up in certain areas where they can be found with over 100 of them per square meter.
 The island has very heavy restrictions placed on it by the government and no civilians are allowed there under any circumstances.

 The Bermuda Triangle – North Atlantic Ocean